xerial/sbt-sonatype/README.md

  * `sonatypePrepare` to create a staging repository at Sonatype using `sonatypeSessionName` as a unique key.
  * `publishSigned` to deploy your artifact to a local staging repository.
  * `sonatypeBundleUplaod` to upload your local staging repository to Sonatype.
 (Since sbt-sonatype 3.1)
+     * This works only if you use `publishTo := sonatypePublishToBundle.value` setting.
  * `sonatypeRelease`
    * This command will do `sonatypeClose` and `sonatypePromote` in one step.
      * `sonatypeClose` closes your staging repository at Sonatype.
 This step verifies Maven central sync requirement, GPG-signature, javadoc